-Due: May 29 posted to canvas by 5:00pm.
+Due: Feb 25 posted to canvas by 6:00pm.
 This final version of the PMP should address and/or incorporate all feedback received from client and faculty.
-Bring a hard copy of the final plan for the client.
+Send a copy of the final plan and visual aid to the client.
 Final presentations will occur during class.

 The presentation should be about your project management plan and not exceed 10 minutes plus 5 minutes for Q & A (total of 15 minutes).
 This does not include time for the client to provide feedback.
 All group members are expected to verbally participate in the presentation (as able).
-A visual aid is required for the presentation and should follow the following guidelines: All photographs should be cited with their source.
+A visual aid is required for the presentation and should follow the following guidelines: All photographs/facts/quotes should be cited with their source.
 Things to think about: use high contrast colors, background color (dark colors require a dark room), limiting red and green (colorblindness), font size, readability, universal design access, proper labeling of graphs/tables/charts.
 If using a video, it may not be more than 5 minutes long and should be of good quality.
 Various presentation tools will be discussed in class.